 a.
 If you receive more than three detentions for serious disregard of the school code: harassment, bullying, running in the halls, disrupting the natural flow of instruction, being rude, etc., your name will be flagged.
-That is, 8^{th} grade teachers will begin to consider whether or not you are able to participate in 8^{th} grade activities or school-sponsored events.
-If you continue down this path and accumulate additional detentions, inhouse detentions or an OSS, it is unlikely that the 8^{th} grade teachers and your 8^{th} grade administrator will not support your participation in 8^{th} grade activities.
+That is, your teachers will begin to consider whether or not you are able to participate in the activities that they have planned for your team or school sponsored events.
+If you continue down this path and accumulate additional detentions, in-house detentions or an OSS, it is unlikely that your teachers and your administrator will support your participation in those team activities.

 - b.
-If you receive an in-housel detention for a serious breach of the school code: fighting, lying to school personnel, stealing, you raise an automatic flag and your name will be brought to the table for discussion by the δ^{th} grade teachers and the δ^{th} grade administrator.
-Your behaviors in an out of your classes will be brought into the discussion and the teachers along with the δ^{th} grade administrator will determine whether or not you can participate in the δ^{th} grade activity or the school-sponsored event.
-If your behaviors in and out of the classroom create a pattern that establishes that you are likely not to behave appropriately, it is to be expected that you will not be permitted to attend. - c.
-If you receive an out-of-school suspension, it is likely that that was received for a more serious breaking of the rules of conduct, i.e. bringing a weapon to school, brandishing that weapon, a violently attacking a fellow student, etc. As a result, you will not be permitted to attend the 8th grade event nearest to the imposition of OSS.
-We recognize, once again, that people are capable of changing their behaviors.
-For instance, if you committed an act that resulted in OSS and you have nothing else in your history indicating that you cannot behave appropriately, and you choose to follow the rules outlined in the Code of Conduct for the remainder of the year, you will likely be permitted to attend the other 8th grade events.
-Obviously, if you have several out-of-school suspensions, and you continue to break the rules, you will not be permitted to attend 8th grade activities.
+If you receive an in-house detention for a serious breach of the school code: fighting, lying to school personnel, stealing, you raise an automatic flag and your name will be brought to the table for discussion by your team teachers and your grade administrator.
+Your behaviors in and out of your classes will also be brought into the discussion, and the teachers, along with the grade administrator, will determine whether or not you can participate in the team-sponsored or school-sponsored activity.
+If your behaviors in and out of the classroom create a pattern that establishes that you are likely not to behave appropriately, it is likely that you will not be permitted to attend. - c.
+If you receive an out-of-school suspension, it is probable that that was received for a more serious breaking of the rules of conduct, i.e. bringing a weapon to school, brandishing that weapon, a violently attacking a fellow student, etc. As a result, you will not be permitted to attend the grade event nearest to the imposition of the OSS.
+We recognize, once again that people are capable of changing their behaviors.
+For instance, if you committed an act that resulted in OSS and you have nothing else in your history indicating that you cannot behave appropriately, and you choose to follow the rules outlined in the Code of Conduct for the remainder of the year, you will possibly be permitted to attend other team events.
+Obviously, if you have several out-of-school suspensions, and you continue to break the rules, you will not be permitted to attend any team or school-sponsored activities.